ioet/ioet-feature-flag/README.md

         path_when_enabled,
         path_when_disabled
     )

+client()
 ```

-Once the feature router is declared, you can set flags (or get them from the
+Once the feature router is declared, you can decorate the caller
-configuration file specified at `file.json`) and then decorate the caller
 function of the desired functionality to get a `toggle_point` parameter, in which the behaviours can be passed.
 This `toggle_point` will execute the right path according to the flag and return its return value, if any.